 1) Quickly and clearly identify what you do and who you do it for.
 It’s very obvious to YOU what you do, and what kind of clients you work with.
 But it’s not at all obvious to your website visitors if you don’t spell it out for them.
 Use headlines and home page copy to clearly spell out what you do, and what type of clients you work with.
 This lets your ideal clients know that they are in the right place.
 If website visitors can’t tell what you do within seconds of opening your site, you’re not doing a good enough job in this regard.

 2) Write for people… not search engines.
 SEO is important, and the written content of your website is a significant factor in determining where your website ranks on Google’s search results.
 But your primary focus needs to be creating clear, readable and engaging content for your human readers.
 Yes, you should work SEO keywords into your content when possible, but not at the expense of readability.
 Write for humans first, and search engines second.
+Writing for search engines isn’t something that you should neglect though – what is SEO Content writing?
+There are great services online that can help show you precisely what it is and what value it can bring to your online venture.

 3) Don’t over-emphasize your resume.
 Prospective clients aren’t as interested in your resume and your accomplishments as you are.
 The pressing question for them is “can you help me?”
 So don’t devote prime real estate on your website to your resume, unless there are very specific and significant reasons why this information should be highlighted.
 Instead…